ChapelR/custom-macros-for-sugarcube-2/readme.md

 `<<useconsumable (ID) (optional: output keyword)>>`

 * ID: the ID of a defined consumable.
-* output keyword: the keyword `silent` causes the output of the use code to be suppressed, while the `unsilent` keyword unsuppressed the output
+* output keyword: the keyword `silent` causes the output of the use code to be suppressed, while the `unsilent` keyword unsuppresses the output

 **Explanation**:
 The `<<useconsumable>>` macro fires the indicated consumable's code and reduces the amount of that consumable in the player's inventory by 1.
 Care must be taken: this macro will fire when called even if the player doesn't have any of the indicated consumable, in which case the amount will not actually be reduced.
 By default, the `silentCode` option is set to true, meaning that the code that is run by this macro does not output anything.
 You can change the `silentCode` option in the options object, and override it regardless of its setting via the `silent` and `unsilent` keywords.